 Authorization of 12 months may be granted for adult members who have previously received a biologic or targeted synthetic drug (e.g., Rinvoq, Xeljanz) indicated for moderately to severely active rheumatoid arthritis.
+The requested medication must be prescribed in combination with methotrexate or leflunomide unless the member has a clinical reason not to use methotrexate or leflunomide (see Appendix A).

-Authorization of 12 months may be granted for adult members for treatment of moderately to severely active RA when both of the following criteria are met:
+Authorization of 12 months may be granted for adult members for treatment of moderately to severely active RA when all of the following criteria are met:

-- Member meets either of the following criteria: - Member has been tested for either of the following biomarkers and the test was positive: - Rheumatoid Factor (RF) - Anti-cyclic citrullinated peptide (anti-CCP) - Member has been tested for ALL of the following biomarkers: - RF - Anti-CCP - C-reactive protein (CRP) and/or erythrocyte sedimentation rate (ESR) - Member meets either of the following criteria: - Member has had an inadequate response to at least a 3-month trial of methotrexate despite adequate dosing (i.e., titrated to at least 15 mg/week). - Member has an intolerance or contraindication to methotrexate (see Appendix A).
+- Member meets either of the following criteria: - Member has been tested for either of the following biomarkers and the test was positive: - Rheumatoid factor (RF) - Anti-cyclic citrullinated peptide (anti-CCP) - Member has been tested for ALL of the following biomarkers: - RF - Anti-CCP - C-reactive protein (CRP) and/or erythrocyte sedimentation rate (ESR) - Member is prescribed the requested medication in combination with methotrexate or leflunomide or has a clinical reason not to use methotrexate or leflunomide (see Appendix A). - Member meets either of the following criteria: - Member has experienced an inadequate response to at least a 3-month trial of methotrexate despite adequate dosing (i.e., titrated to at least 15 mg/week). - Member has an intolerance or contraindication to methotrexate (see Appendix A).